5500Group4/5500Group4/StandUpDocuments/Week-2-September-16-retrospective.md

 ## What Went Well
 List the things that went well during the project.
-- Our team have good communication
+- Our team has good communication
--
--
+- Each member in the team shows strong ownership of teamwork -

 ---